 Fact 45: A glass that is produced from recycled glass instead of raw materials can reduce related air pollution by 20% and water pollution by 50%.

 Fact 46: If you think that you don’t smoke and you will be spared by lung cancer, just remember that your lungs or heart may be similarly damaged simply from exposure to ozone and particulate matter.

-Fact 47: Places which are near to high traffic roads, seaports or railyards are dangerous place to live or work as they contain more concentrated levels of air pollution.
+Fact 47: Places that are near to high traffic roads, seaports or railyards are a dangerous place to live or work as they contain more concentrated levels of air pollution.

-Fact 48: In cities, where there is huge traffic and vehicles run bumper-to-bumper, the pollutants in the air can seep into your car making the air you breathe inside your car up to 10 times more polluted than typical city air.
+Fact 48: In cities, where there are huge traffic and vehicles run bumper-to-bumper, the pollutants in the air can seep into your car, making the air you breathe inside your car up to 10 times more polluted than typical city air.